aetheric0/simple_shell/README.md

    ```
 3. Run the shell interactively or via piping as described above.

+4. If you modify the program, or want to use it for debugging purposes, it is
-4. It is advisable to use `Valgrind` to check for memory leaks with this commad:
+   advisable to use `Valgrind` to check for memory leaks with this commad:
   ```
   valgrind --leak-check=full --show-leak-kinds=all ./hsh
   ```